auth0/docs/articles/java-overview.md

 ## Using Auth0 with Spring Boot and Spring Security for Single Sign On (SSO)

-We have created a [sample application](https://github.com/auth0-samples/auth0-spring-security-mvc-sso-sample) that demonstrates using Auth0 with Spring Boot and Spring Security to create two traditional server-side MVC web apps that are configured for Single Sign On with one another.
+We have created a [sample application](https://github.com/auth0-samples/auth0-spring-security-mvc-sso-sample) that demonstrates using Auth0 with Spring Boot and Spring Security to create two traditional server-side MVC web apps that are configured for Single Sign On with one another. `app1.com` is the main _portal_ website and `app2.com` is a _partner_ website that depends on `app1.com` for SSO authentication.
+The sample offers also one more _portal_ website, `app3.com`, which is a Single Page Application written in Angular 1.x.
+This is optional and provided for those wishing to do SSO with a mix of Server side and Single Page Apps.

 The aim of this solution is to provide a simple, no-frills sample, developers can follow to understand the orchestration required to achieve SSO using Auth0 using Java, without having to also cope with understanding additional libraries or frameworks.